Streaking: United States

+In the 2006 Winter Olympics, in Turin, Italy, Mark Roberts streaked again, this time interrupting the men's bronze medal curling match between the U.S. team and the UK team, wearing nothing but a strategically placed rubber chicken.
+For the 2008 Olympics in Beijing, officials warned visitors against streaking, among other forms of "bad behaviour".

+During the 3rd quarter of Super Bowl LVIII, a fan ran onto the field and was apprehended by security.
+The streaker was not shown on CBS.

 In popular culture

 The high point of streaking's pop culture significance was in 1974, when thousands of streaks took place around the world.
 A wide range of novelty products were produced to cash in on the fad, from buttons and patches to a wristwatch featuring a streaking Richard Nixon, in pink underwear that said "Too shy to streak."
+This is explored in an episode of the first season of That '70s Show.

-Perhaps the most widely seen streaker in history was 34-year-old Robert Opel, who streaked across the stage of The Dorothy Chandler Pavilion in Los Angeles flashing a peace sign on national US television at the 46th Academy Awards in April 1974.
+Perhaps the most widely seen streaker in history was 34-year-old Robert Opel, who streaked across the stage of the Dorothy Chandler Pavilion in Los Angeles flashing a peace sign on national US television at the 46th Academy Awards in April 1974.
 Bemused host David Niven quipped, "Isn't it fascinating to think that probably the only laugh that man will ever get in his life is by stripping off and showing his shortcomings?"
 Later, evidence arose suggesting that Opel's appearance was facilitated as a publicity stunt by the show's producer Jack Haley Jr. Robert Metzler, the show's business manager, believed that the incident had been planned in some way; during the dress rehearsal Niven had asked Metzler's wife to borrow a pen so he could write down the famous line, which was thus not the ad-lib it appeared to be.

 Ray Stevens wrote and performed "The Streak", a novelty song about a man who is "always making the news / wearing just his tennis shoes".
 The song reached number one on the Billboard Hot 100 in May 1974.

-Parodied in a 6 May 1974 Peanuts comic strip, the character Snoopy, in his big man on campus persona Joe Cool; engages in the "latest campus fad" by removing his customary sunglasses and collar, then proceeds to go streaking by the fourth panel by appearing to be "naked" in doing so.
+Parodied in a 6 May 1974 Peanuts comic strip, the character Snoopy, in his college big man on campus alter-ego Joe Cool; engages in the "latest campus fad" by removing his customary sunglasses and collar, then proceeds to go streaking by the fourth panel by appearing to be "naked" in doing so.

 In 1981, Japanese coin-op manufacturer Shoei produced an arcade game called Streaking, a maze game in which a nude woman is being chased by police.
 It was distributed in the U.S. by Computer Games, Inc. as Streaker, and by Computer Kinetics Corp. as Stripper.

-In 2014, Russian project ChaveZZZ Reality released a single "Naked Runner" and a same-titled video-clip specifically dedicated to all streakers worldwide.
+In 2014, Russian project ChaveZZZ Reality released a single "Naked Runner" and a same-titled video clip specifically dedicated to all streakers worldwide.

-In Bruce Weber's 2014 account of a bike ride across America Life is a Wheel he recounts a memory of his friend Billy streaking across the campus of Clark University at the age of 18.
+In Bruce Weber's 2014 account of a bike ride across America Life Is a Wheel he recounts a memory of his friend Billy streaking across the campus of Clark University at the age of 18.

-In 2019 the comic novella "Confessions of a Flash Artist" by Renald Iacovelli explored exhibitionism as an avant-garde art form.